About me

 Additional information

-I currently have availability on Fridays.
+I currently have availability on Mondays.
 I offer an initial free 15-20 minute consultation by telephone.
 This is a brief chat to understand what's led you to want counselling at this time and see if our availability matches.
 Following this you will be offered an initial assessment where I will ask a variety of questions including some that will help me to ensure that my training, skills and experience are relevant to you.
 In turn, you can ask any questions you may have and to see if we feel we can work together effectively.

 When I work